nbr23/ydl-podcast/README.md

 - `best`: force best quality (only useful when specifying a format).
 - `ydl_options`: list of raw youtube-dl options to use.
 For experienced users, since this will likely yield issues if not understood.
+- `nfo_files`: generates nfo files for subscriptions and downloaded episodes (simulates a "tvshow" nfo for the subscription and "tvshow episode" for each video).
+This helps plex, kodi, jellyfin import correct metadata.
+Does NOT support `audio_only` feeds at this point.

 ## Usage